How to Get Help - Applications for Services

 The Pro Bono Project provides service for residents in the following parishes: Orleans, Jefferson, Plaquemines, St. Bernard, St. Tammany, and Washington.
 We will inquire about your income to determine eligibility.

-See applications and questionnaires below.
+See Applications and Questionnaires below.
 Complete application in its entirety (call us if you have any questions).
-Proof of income is required.
-Make copies of your income evidence (SSI award letters; paystubs).
+Proof of monthly income is required.
+Make copies of your monthly income evidence (SSI award letters; food stamp cards; two biweekly check stubs; four weekly check stubs; pension letter; etc.).
 Never submit original documents.

 You can submit your completed application: